-Yesterday, Deftones posted the picture below on Instagram with the hashtags ‘#2019’ and ‘#newmusic.’
-That, plus recent posts by keyboardist/turntabler Frank Delgado, suggest that the band are gearing up to release their new album in the coming year.
+Recently, Deftones posted the picture below on Instagram with the hashtags ‘#2019’ and ‘#newmusic.’
+That, plus recent posts by keyboardist/turntabler Frank Delgado, suggest that the band are gearing up to release their new album this year.

 Which, more than anything, leaves us to wonder what we should expect.
 Deftones have progressed so much and revamped their sound so many times that one can’t simply expect a continuation of any specific vibe on their new record.
 Will it be brooding and experimental like 2012’s Koi No Yokan?
 Trippy and uplifting, like their latest album, Gore?
 Or maybe a return to their classic sound, ala 1997’s Around the Fur?